gopaddle-io/sail/README.md

 # Command Line Utility

+command line utility for sail.

+## Prerequisites:

+the current user need permission for run docker with user permission. if user doesnt have permission. add like this

 ```
-command line utility for sail
+sudo chown "$USER":"$USER" /home/"$USER"/.docker -R
+sudo chmod g+rwx "/home/$USER/.docker" -R
 ```
+the traced process informations will be stored under $HOME/.sail/ Directory.

 ## To List All Process on Current User
 ```